-The only organization focusing exclusively on bridging the gap between academic research and scholarship and on-the-ground animal advocacy efforts.
+It is the only organization focusing exclusively on bridging the gap between academic research/scholarship and on-the-ground animal advocacy efforts.

 (Kimmela is a 501(c)(3) non-profit organization.)